spencermountain/compromise/README.md

 <div align="left">
-you can pull-out parts of a text:
+pull-out parts of a text:
 </div>

 ```js